 Collaborative – We are open and encouraging: Artists see us as the first point of call when they wish to develop ambitious work.
 Young artists and performers are at the heart of our vision

 In 2003 a group of artists and practitioners came together to form Northampton Arts Collective (NAC).
 They were united by the common goal to elevate contemporary art within Northamptonshire.
 The group’s first flagship project was Fishmarket that launched in 2006 as an independently run, not-for-profit visual arts space in the former abandoned Fishmarket building off the market square in central Northampton.
 This building housed the largest gallery space outside a city in the UK alongside retail units and cafe and from 2006–2011 presented changing exhibitions of contemporary art featuring artists such as Jamie Shovlin, Bill Drummond, CJ Mahony and interdisciplinary events including music and spoken word by artists such as Alan Moore, Lyric Lounge, Don Letts and many more.
-NAC’s structure has changed significantly over the years but the desire to elevate contemporary art in Northamptonshire and spirit of multi-disciplinary collaboration remain at the heart of NN.
-NAC now forms the board for NN in the new space at Number Nine, which is run by a dedicated team of curatorial and operational staff, you can read more about us here.
+The Fishmarket was given to NAC on a temporary basis and in 2012 the building was demolished and the site redeveloped as Northgate Bus Station.
+NAC took the programme offsite with Fishmarket at… placing artworks in various landmarks and venues across Northampton before moving into the new home at Number Nine Guildhall Road.
+NAC’s structure has changed significantly over the years but the desire to elevate contemporary art in Northamptonshire and spirit of multi-disciplinary collaboration remains at the heart of what is now NN.
+NAC now forms the board for NN, which is run by a dedicated team of curatorial and operational staff.
+In 2014 NN was awarded charitable status by the charities commission.